bitwizeshift/bitwizeshift.github.io/content/about.md

 This is why **your support is important and can make a difference**.

-If you like this blog, or any of my work -- please consider contributing to me through Github Sponsors!

-If you like my works and either you’re using them in your real world products, or if you just want to help me -- please consider [becoming a sponsor](https://github.com/sponsors/bitwizeshift) which will allow me to spend more time on the projects you love.
+If you like this blog, like and use my work in any real-world products, or even just want to help support me -- please consider [becoming a sponsor](https://github.com/sponsors/bitwizeshift) which will allow me to spend more time on the projects you love.